jasiegert/traj_c/README.md

     traj_analyzer trajectory.xyz pbc.txt input.txt

+# Warning #

+Currently only orthogonal periodic boundary conditions are supported.
+Support for non-orthogonal cells will be part of the next update.

 # Example #

 A small example is included in the directory example/.
 It contains the necessary inputs for a simple calculation: